Build depth sensing applications in the fields of Smart Buildings, Automation, Robotics and more!

 Enable the third dimension with an 80x60 pixel resolution and 74° x 57° Field-of-View.
 The 3D Time-of-Flight camera benefits from a robust aluminum casing while still offering a compact (83 grams) and discrete design.
 It is easy to set up and to stream depth data via the USB interface on Windows or Linux OS.
 Terabee 3Dcam comes with an OpenNI-based SDK, C/C++ samples, Python samples, and ROS package.

-Terabee recently announced the pioneering Terabee People Counting L, a completely unique product designed to satisfy the needs of users across a broad spectrum of industries.
-Based on a tried-and-tested 3D depth sensors using infrared ToF technology, People Counting L is a convenient and accurate solution that allows operators to view and retrieve real-time and historical people counting data directly and with ease.
+Terabee recently announced the pioneering Terabee People Counting L-XL, a completely unique product designed to satisfy the needs of users across a broad spectrum of industries.
+Based on a tried-and-tested 3D depth sensors using infrared ToF technology, People Counting L-XL is a convenient and accurate solution that allows operators to view and retrieve real-time and historical people counting data directly and with ease.

 By using active Time-of-Flight (ToF) technology to sense depth, the 3D camera collects non-intrusive depth image data, meaning that personal identity can never be captured.
 And, since the camera does not require ambient illumination for optimal performance, it is suitable for applications in low light or complete darkness.